-The Biden Administration recently announced that it plans to cancel up to $20,000 in federal student loan debt, which is likely to affect many of the nearly 43 million Americans who borrowed to attend college.
+The Biden Administration announced Aug.
+24 a plan to cancel up to $20,000 in federal student loan debt, which would affect many of the nearly 43 million Americans who borrowed to attend college.
 The plan has since come under several legal challenges, causing the U.S. Department of Education to stop accepting new applications and halt distribution of any forgiveness.

 Who is eligible for forgiveness?
 What types of debt will be forgiven?